rreybaut/rreybaut/README.md

 I focused on webdesign for brands and agencies.
 I recently attended Le Wagon Web Developer bootcamp batch #1056 in Nice, France.

-I'm a regular skateboarder, a manga addict and love cooking.
+I'm a regular 🛹 skateboarder, a 🇯🇵 manga addict and love 🍥 cooking.

+Check my resume if you feel interrested by my profile :<br>
+<a href="[#](https://drive.google.com/file/d/1YhhZeyrZ7cqlF797DrbH604P_AmAWiRP/view?usp=sharing)" class="btn btn-primary">Bienvenue</a>

 See ya !